Are you looking for the best secured credit card to rebuild your credit in Canada? You’re in the right place.

 11. Stack Prepaid Mastercard

 The last but not the least best prepaid card on this list is the Stack Prepaid Mastercard.
-This is a no-fee prepaid card with a $20,000 maximum balance.
+This card charges a $7.99 monthly fee and it has a $20,000 maximum balance limit.

-Like the above prepaid cards, the Stack Prepaid Mastercard has no purchase interest and transfer fees.
+Like the above prepaid cards, the Stack Prepaid Mastercard has no purchase interest or transfer fees.
 The card offers cashback on domestic and international purchases including international ATM withdrawals and FX purchases.

 In addition, the card automatically rounds up your purchases to the nearest dollar and saves it to your account.